23 Films That Changed My Life

 Just Eat it

-As much as half of all the food produced in the USA is wasted while 1 in 7 US Americans are food insecure.
-Just Eat it is an incredible documentary that explains the issue of food waste better than anyone else ever has in such an interesting way.
-If you want to be educated on food waste there is no quicker way to get up to speed on the issue.
+As much as half of all the food produced in the USA is wasted, while one in seven Americans are food insecure.
+Just Eat It is an incredible documentary that explains the issue of food waste better than anyone else ever has in a feature film, and in such an interesting way.
+If you want to be educated on food waste, there is no quicker way to get up to speed on the issue.

 Watch the trailer here